 Regular vet checkups can help your pet preserve and achieve long-term physical health.
 During these routine exams, your vet will check for early symptoms of illness, internal damage and other serious medical conditions.
-Our veterinarians in the Pacific Northwest explain why checkups are essential.
+Our veterinarians in Everett explain why checkups are essential.

 Why are routine vet checkups important?